 Volver

-Volver is the more common and versatile verb for returning to a place or state, and it often appears with a plus an infinitive or a location.
-It can also be used figuratively to talk about returning to an activity, condition, or theme.
+Volver is the more common and versatile verb for returning to a place or situation, and it often appears in everyday speech and writing.
+It can be followed by an infinitive, a noun, or a plus a place.

 Examples